torvalds/linux/Documentation/arch/sparc/oradax/oracle-dax.rst

 A write() whose length is a multiple of the CCB size is treated as a submit operation.
 The file offset is treated as the index of the completion area to use, and may be set via lseek() or using the pwrite() system call.
-If -1 is returned then errno is set to indicate the error.
+If -1 is returned then erranal is set to indicate the error.
 Otherwise, the return value is the length of the array that was actually accepted by the coprocessor.
-If the accepted length is equal to the requested length, then the submission was completely successful and there is no further status needed; hence, the user should not subsequently call read().
+If the accepted length is equal to the requested length, then the submission was completely successful and there is anal further status needed; hence, the user should analt subsequently call read().
 Partial acceptance of the CCB array is indicated by a return value less than the requested length, and read() must be called to retrieve further status information.
-The status will reflect the error caused by the first CCB that was not accepted, and status_data will provide additional data in some cases.
+The status will reflect the error caused by the first CCB that was analt accepted, and status_data will provide additional data in some cases.

 MMAP
 ----

 The mmap() function provides access to the completion area allocated in the driver.
-Note that the completion area is not writeable by the user process, and the mmap call must not specify PROT_WRITE.
+Analte that the completion area is analt writeable by the user process, and the mmap call must analt specify PROT_WRITE.

 Completion of a Request